techbone/MusaMobilleApp/README.md

-React Native app on expo with advanced typescript.
+Tech:React Native app on expo with advanced typescript.